jemstedt/Prompts/MCQ generation with Bloom's taxonomy input.md

+## Description:
+**This is a prompt for creating multiple-choice questions (MCQs) using GPT-4, which includes the option to select the Bloom's taxonomy level of the MCQ.
+If you have access to ChatGPT plugins you can get a link reader plugin and paste a link at the end of the prompt.
+Otherwise you can just copy and paste a text at the end.**

+**Not every question, response alternative, or feedback will be a winner.
+Be the human-in-the-loop by selecting, re-running and curating the output.**

+### Prompt:
 I want you to act as an expert tutor.
 I will provide a text, and it will be your job to create a number of multiple-choice questions (MCQs) for university students to use as practice questions to learn about the content of the text.
 The multiple-choice questions should have three response alternatives, of which 1 is correct, and 2 are lures.
 You should also provide corrective feedback to each alternative.

 When creating the MCQs follow these rules: